 While studying information technology at KTU in my sophomore year, I received an offer to listen to a presentation about a summer job in America.

 I remember being very scared during my first summer, especially after my first day of work in Cincinnati, Kentucky.
 However, I was born in Samogitia (Žemaitija), where things like finishing the work you started no matter how hard it is, are deeply rooted in the blood!
 My parents and especially my mom never gave me any other option but to go ahead, kick yourself in the butt and end the summer successfully.
 And I did it!
+I graduated from the program as the nr.
+1 student in Lithuania!

 And by no means money wasn't the most important thing to be proud of.
 I learned the art of sales, improved my communication skills, and English was no longer a challenge.
 Successful people taught me how to manage my time and finances well - I gained a lot of courage and self-confidence.